PyCQA/autoflake/README.rst

     $ ./test_autoflake.py

-There is also an fuzz test, which runs against any collection of given Python files.
+There is also a fuzz test, which runs against any collection of given Python files.
 It tests autoflake against the files and checks how well it does by running pyflakes on the file before and after.
 The test fails if the pyflakes results change for the worse.
 (This is done in memory.
 The actual files are